-- ground rules are negotiated with the group before embarking on lessons of a sensitive nature so that both staff and students can work together in a supportive atmosphere in which all students can speak with confidence and without fear of embarrassment, anxiety or breach of confidentiality - all students are offered the opportunity to explore ideas, situations and feelings in an atmosphere of confidence and support - teaching will take place in the context of an explicit moral framework - all points of view they may express during the course of teaching RSE are unbiased - the teaching of RSE is delivered in ways that are accessible to all students with SEND - the emphasis of teaching RSE will be on the importance and understanding of personal relationships and the right of the individual to make informed choices - issues of stereotyping, sexual equality, harassment, rights and legislation underpin the teaching of RSE - where appropriate, they direct students to seek advice and support from an appropriate agency or individual.
-For example, it is inappropriate for staff to give students personal advice on matters such as contraception - where a student has embarked on a course of action likely to place them at risk, the member of staff will ensure that the student is aware of the implications of their behaviour.
-The member of staff should refer any potential concerns to the Designated Safeguarding Lead/Child Safeguarding Team. - student progress is monitored through internal assessment in conjunction with School Teaching and Learning policies.
+- Ground rules are negotiated with the group before embarking on lessons of a sensitive nature so that both staff and students can work together in a supportive atmosphere in which all students can speak with confidence and without fear of embarrassment, anxiety, or breach of confidentiality - All students are offered the opportunity to explore ideas, situations, and feelings in an atmosphere of confidence and support - Teaching will take place in the context of an explicit moral framework - All points of view they may express during teaching RSE are unbiased - The teaching of RSE is delivered in ways that are accessible to all students with SEND - The emphasis of teaching RSE will be on the importance and understanding of personal relationships and the right of the individual to make informed choices - Issues of stereotyping, sexual equality, harassment, rights, and legislation underpin the teaching of RSE - Where appropriate, staff will direct students to seek advice and support from an appropriate agency or individual.
+For example, it is inappropriate for staff to give students personal advice on matters such as contraception - Where a student has embarked on a course of action likely to place them at risk, the member of staff will ensure that the student is aware of the implications of their behaviour.
+The member of staff should refer any potential concerns to the designated safeguarding lead/child safeguarding team. - Student progress is monitored through internal assessment in conjunction with school teaching and learning policies.